 Arkansas' School-Based Health Center Grant Funding

 The Arkansas School-Based Health Center Grant is a competitive application process made possible and supported by Arkansas' Governor Mike Beebe and the Arkansas Tobacco Excise Tax created by Arkansas Act 180 of 2009.
 The funds are to be used to promote health, wellness, and academic achievement in Arkansas' public schools.
-The program is a collaboration of the Division of Elementary and Secondary Education (DESE) and the Arkansas Department of Health (ADH).
+The program is a collaboration between the Division of Elementary and Secondary Education (DESE) and the Arkansas Department of Health (ADH).

-All Arkansas public and charter schools are eligible to apply, unless the district is a current school-based health center funding recipient.
-Only one school-based health center per district may be funded by the DESE during a five year funding cycle.
+All Arkansas public and charter schools are eligible to apply unless the district is a current School-Based Health Center recipient.
+Only one School-Based Health Center per district may be funded by the DESE during a three-year funding cycle.
 SBHC locations 2010-2020 (arkansas.gov).
 Pre-requisite for funding includes: